Western Water is constructing a new two-kilometre long sewer main to service growth in Diggers Rest’s new housing estates.

 When will construction start?

-Construction commenced in mid-January 2019 and is expected to be completed by the middle of 2019.
+Construction commenced in mid-January 2019 and is expected to be completed by the November 2019.
 Work hours will be 7am–5pm Monday to Friday and 7am–1pm on Saturday (if required).

 Who is undertaking the work?